 Same goes for the cornbread.
 I double the recipe on the cornbread mix bag (4 cups White Lily buttermilk cornmeal mix) and bake in a 10 to 12-inch cast iron skillet.
 We eat half with soup that day and freeze the other half for the upcoming holiday dressing.

 Don't crumble the cornbread and biscuits so fine it looks like cornmeal or breadcrumbs.
 I like to have a little more texture in the dressing cups.

-Spoon 1/3 cup dressing mixture into each of the muffin cups.
+Spoon about 1/3 cup dressing mixture into 32 lightly greased muffin cups.
 If you do not have enough muffin pans, you can bake them in batches.